zbyju/obsidian/1. Fleeting notes/Red book.md

 algrebraic data types

-functional approach does not need to conc
+functional approach does not need to concern about encapsulation that much. data is immutable so outsiders can't really break something externally.